szhou68/OpenJumpMod/README.md

 - CartographicText
 - BoundaryLine

 You will need a template for each category.
-Sixe sample template files for OSMM topographic layer features are provided in templates folder.
+Six sample template files for OSMM topographic layer features are provided in templates folder.
+All attributes are included in these templates.
+If you don't need all attributes for a feature category, you may simple edit the templates and remove the entries for unwanted attributes.

-It should be noted that for feature attributes that allow multiple values, the returned value by OpenJUMP API has type Object, which may either be a simple data value (double, String), or a list of values.
+It should be noted that for feature attributes that allow multiple values (e.g. theme), the returned value by OpenJUMP API has type Object, which may either be a simple data value (e.g. double, String), or a list of values.
+Your programme needs to take this into consideration.

 One issue is the textRendering attribute for CartographicText features is a complex attribute which contains four child attributes.
 OpenJump GML loader can't handle complex attributes so the child attributes have to be loaded individually.
 Below is an example of textRendering attribute value: